 The Michael Curry Summer Internship Program offers college juniors, seniors, and graduate students in all disciplines (including law) an opportunity to work in one of the agencies under the jurisdiction of the Office of the Governor on a full-time basis for ten (10) weeks during the summer.
 Positions are available in both Springfield and Chicago.

 - Eligible applicants must be Illinois residents who have not previously participated in the Curry Internship Program.

-- The application is now available online; all applications must be submitted before February 18, 2018, at 11:59 p.m.
-CST.
+- The application deadline has been extended; all applications must be submitted before April 29, 2022, at 11:59 p.m.

 Applicants are asked to choose their top three (3) preferred placements from the following agencies:

-The application process for the 2018 Michael Curry Summer Internship Program is done completely online.
-The following documents are required for your application to be considered:
+The application process for the 2022 Michael Curry Summer Internship Program is done completely online.
+The following documents must be submitted to Gov.CurryInternship@illinois.gov for your application to be considered:

 - Completed application—click link below for application form

 - Official or unofficial college transcript

 A resume or CV may be provided as a supplement in addition to the above documents.

 APPLICATION IS NOW CLOSED